abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 do we respect and appreciate the space in the room, entering with care?

 There are also property boundaries.
 Let’s say I was missing something I owned.
 I’m a senior monk and have an attendant.
-If I thought that what I was looking for might be in my attendant’s personal cupboard, I might ask him to look in his cupboard when I next see him.
+If I thought what I was looking for might be in my attendant’s personal cupboard, I might ask him to look in his cupboard when I next see him.
 But I would never go through his stuff looking for something simply because I thought it